-- · tariffs for transporting crude oil, refined products and anhydrous ammonia through our pipelines; - fees for the use of our terminals and crude oil storage tanks and related ancillary services; and sales of asphalt and other refined petroleum products.
+- tariffs for transporting crude oil, refined products and anhydrous ammonia through our pipelines; - fees for the use of our terminals and storage tanks and related ancillary services; and - sales of crude oil and refined petroleum products.

-We have three reportable segments: storage; transportation; and asphalt and fuels marketing.
+We have three reportable segments: storage; pipeline; and fuels marketing.

-As of September 30, 2011, our assets included:
+As of June 30, 2013, our assets included:

-- 67 terminal and storage facilities providing approximately 85.0 million barrels of storage capacity; - 5,478 miles of common carrier refined product pipelines with 21 associated terminals providing storage capacity of 4.6 million barrels and two tank farms providing storage capacity of 1.2 million barrels; - 2,000 miles of anhydrous ammonia pipelines; - 939 miles of crude oil pipelines with associated storage capacity of 1.9 million barrels; - two asphalt refineries with a combined throughput capacity of 104,000 barrels per day and related terminal facilities with a combined storage capacity of 5.0 million barrels; and - a fuels refinery with a throughput capacity of 14,500 barrels per day.
+- terminal and storage facilities providing approximately 85.0 million barrels of storage capacity; - approximately 5,484 miles of common carrier refined product pipelines with 21 associated terminals providing storage capacity of 4.9 million barrels and two tank farms providing storage capacity of 1.4 million barrels; - 2,000 miles of anhydrous ammonia pipelines; - 1,137 miles of crude oil pipelines with associated storage capacity of 3.2 million barrels; and - a 50% interest in a joint venture that owns a terminal and an asphalt refinery with a throughput capacity of 74,000 barrels per day and combined storage capacity of 5.3 million barrels.

-Storage Segment
+Storage segment

 Our storage segment includes terminals and storage facilities that provide storage and handling services on a fee basis for petroleum products, specialty chemicals and other liquids, including crude oil and other feedstocks.
-In addition, our terminals located on the island of St. Eustatius in the Caribbean and Point Tupper, Nova Scotia provide services such as pilotage, tug assistance, line handling, launch service, emergency response services and other ship services.
-As of September 30, 2011, we owned and operated:
+As of June 30, 2013, we owned and operated:

-- 55 terminal and storage facilities in the United States, with a total storage capacity of approximately 53.8 million barrels; - a terminal on the island of St. Eustatius with a tank capacity of 13.0 million barrels and a transshipment facility; - a terminal located in Point Tupper with a tank capacity of 7.4 million barrels and a transshipment facility; - six terminals located in the United Kingdom and one terminal located in Amsterdam, the Netherlands, having a total storage capacity of approximately 9.5 million barrels; - a terminal located in Nuevo Laredo, Mexico; and - a 75% interest in two terminals in Turkey with an aggregate storage capacity of 1.3 million barrels.
+- 48 terminal and storage facilities in the United States, with a total storage capacity of approximately 51.7 million barrels; - a terminal on the island of St. Eustatius with a tank capacity of 14.4 million barrels and a transshipment facility; - a terminal located in Point Tupper with a tank capacity of 7.7 million barrels and a transshipment facility; - six terminals located in the United Kingdom and one terminal located in Amsterdam, the Netherlands, having a total storage capacity of approximately 9.5 million barrels; - a 75% interest in two terminals in Turkey with a total storage capacity of 1.4 million barrels; and - a terminal located in Nuevo Laredo, Mexico.

-Revenues for the storage segment include fees for tank storage agreements, in which a customer agrees to pay for a certain amount of storage in a tank over a period of time (storage lease revenues), and throughput agreements, in which a customer pays a fee per barrel for volumes moving through our terminals (throughput revenues).
+Revenues for the storage segment include fees for tank storage agreements, in which a customer agrees to pay for a certain amount of storage in a tank over a period of time (storage lease revenues), and throughput agreements, in which a customer pays a fee per barrel for volumes moving throug our terminals (throughput revenues).
 Our terminals also provide blending, additive injections, handling and filtering services.
 We charge a fee for each barrel of crude oil and certain other feedstocks that we deliver to Valero Energy Corporation's Benicia, Corpus Christi West and Texas City refineries from our crude oil storage tanks.
+Our facilities at Point Tupper and St. Eustatius charge fees to provide services such as pilotage, tug assistance, line handling, launch service, emergency response services and other ship services.